 I took a deep breath of quietness.
 And then I turned the corner.

 Disclosure – I paid a reduced rate to stay at the Sofitel Legend Metropole hotel for review purposes.
-More about that later…there’s plenty more history than just Graham Greene, not to mention a great set of cocktails.
+You can find out about that hotel, the bomb shelter and Graham Greene over here.

 However, as usual, as always, I remain free to write about whatever I like on this site.
 That’s the way I like it and that’s the way it’ll always be.
 Otherwise…what’s the point?